jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 The number of pixels to be scrolled down on each scroll-cycle can be configured at the top of the demo.
 Less pixels = slower, but smoother.
 More pixels = faster but clunkier.
 1-pixel scrolling is smooth but it could be apropriate (or not) for the game.

 The initial numbers for this scroller are around 12.5 FPS, so we are spending 3 frames and some more just for the graphics handling.
-We could aim for a 10 FPS target, having some 1 frame and something for our game calculations, sprite movements, checks, etc.
+We could aim for a 10 FPS target, having some 1 frame and a bit more for our game calculations, sprite movements, checks, etc.

-Also worth considering: SP1 graphics algorithm is designed so as to not have any flickering, so we can try to run at full tilt avoiding the HALT and waiting for Vsync.
+Also worth considering: SP1 graphics algorithm is designed so as to not have any flickering, so we can try to run at full tilt avoiding the HALT and not waiting for Vsync.
 This would make the game run slower or faster depending on the number of elements on screen, which may be not desired, but it's worth a try when we have sprites moving on the screen (on next tests).